 I got a bus error when the postgres operator was running the bootstrap script.
 This happens when you have hugepages enabled (which is required to run mayastor).
 Many people claim you can simply disable huge_pages in postgres but I was not able to get this working.
 Instead, I simply just added a small allocation of hugepages to the postgres instance:

-Over at Fenerum we are currently translating our software into multiple new languages and while it worked fine for a while editing .po files by hand it is now becoming a show-stopper for getting things done.
+Over at Fenerum we are currently translating our software into multiple new languages, and while it worked fine for a while editing .po files by hand, it is now becoming a roadblock to getting things done.

 I wanted a way to track the various websites I host in a privacy friendly way, so I decided on umami.is.
 Now, how do you set up umami on k8s?